 Professional photographer born in Lyon (France) in 1968, Cyrille Dubreuil, has been specialized himself in the fields of architecture, industry and construction for almost 20 years.
 Now based in New York, he pursues his own vision and photographic aesthetics of the city and urban landscapes.

-In his photographic project “The Bow” he sensitively frames industrial halls in Europe and the USA and gives an insight into the subtle nuances of these ubiquitous landscapes.
+In his photographic project “The Bow” he sensitively frames industrial architecture in Europe and the USA and gives an insight into the subtle nuances of this logistic landscape.

 How Cyrille Dubreuil introduces his photographs: